aturner-epcc/uknss-benchmark-ior_mdtest/README.ior.UKNNSS.md

     - *c.* sufficient compute nodes to achieve maximum result

-For each of the above three loads, we have provided an annotated IOR script in the `inputs.UKNSS` directory.
+For each of the above three loads, we have provided an annotated IOR script in the `inputs.UKNNSS` directory.
 All three configuration files should be used and modified as described below.

 ### a.
 Mandatory configuration file modifications